SarahIsWeird/hackmock/README.md

     assert.is(lib.clamp(101, 0, 100), 100);
 });

-// This function might be part of your actual code, but can be
+// This function might be part of an acct_nt solver.
+It can be unit-tested
-// unit tested with hackmock outside of hackmud.
+// without changing it.

 const getOutboundTransactions = () => {
     // Could also just be { count: 'all', from: 'sarahisweird' }.